One-dimensional optimisation of indefinite-weight principal eigenvalues with asymmetric Robin parameters and a Schr\"odinger-type perturbation: Introduction

-The following result is proven in \cite{Lou2006} for Neumann boundary condition ($\beta\equiv 0$), but the extension to general Robin case is straightforward: \begin{theorem} There exists some weight function $m^*\in \mathcal{M}_{m_0,\kappa}$ such that the infimum of \eqref{eq:pb-v1} is attained at $\lambda(m^*)$.
-Moreover, there exists a measurable subset $E^*$ of $\Omega$ such that
+We recall the Robin version of the standard existence and bang--bang result, and include the argument because we use the quantifier below. \revII{The stronger ``every minimiser'' form is the one proved in the Neumann case in \cite[Theorem~1.1]{Lou2006} and stated for the Robin case in \cite[Theorem~1]{Hintermueller2011}.} \begin{theorem} \revII{The infimum in \eqref{eq:pb-v1} is attained.
+Moreover, every minimiser is bang--bang: if $m^*\in \mathcal{M}_{m_0,\kappa}$ satisfies $\lambda(m^*)=\inf_{m\in\mathcal{M}_{m_0,\kappa}}\lambda(m)$, then there exists a measurable subset $E^*$ of $\Omega$ such that}

-where $\chi_U$ denotes the characteristic function of a set $U$.
-In addition, the volume constraint is active at $m^*$:
+where $\chi_U$ denotes the characteristic function of a set $U$. \revII{Every minimiser also satisfies the active volume constraint}

 \end{theorem}